 If $\beta = 0$, then (\ref{KG_nL}) is the focusing cubic wave equation, and if $\beta > 0$, it is the focusing cubic Klein-Gordon equation.
 For $\left( u^0, u^1 \right) \in H_0^1(\Omega) \times L^2(\Omega)$, write $\left\Vert u^0 \right\Vert_{H_0^1}^2 = \int_\Omega \left(\left\vert \nabla u^0 \right\vert^2 + \beta \vert u^0 \vert^2 \right) \mathrm{d}x$ and set

 The functionals $J$ and $E$ are respectively called \emph{static energy} and \emph{energy}.
 The energy of a solution of (\ref{KG_nL}) at time $t \in \mathbb{R}$ is defined by $E\left( u(t), \partial_t u(t) \right)$, and is conserved.
-Let $Q$ be the ground state of (\ref{KG_nL}), that is, the unique positive stationary solution of (\ref{KG_nL}) of minimal energy
+Let $Q$ be a ground state of (\ref{KG_nL}), that is, a positive stationary solution of (\ref{KG_nL}) of minimal energy